-The Geographical Information System (GIS) which was specially developed for BBT SE provides information on the project area from Tulfes to Fortezza.
+The Geographical Information System (GIS), which was specially developed for BBT SE, provides information on the project area, i.e. on 18 townships from Tulfes (Austria) to Fortezza (Italy).
 You can call up these information swiftly and easily personalize your search.

-Please click on the START button to launch the application:
+Please click on the START button to start the application:

-The geographic component of the system permits the items to which the data relate to be positioned with great precision.
-That makes them easy to locate for subsequent reference as with a conventional geographic map.
+The geographic component of the system allows the information to be positioned with great precision, thus making it easy to understand and consult, just like a normal map.

-A GIS can be used to administer a variety of digital geographic information: from the base maps that are produced with the help of photogrammetric and other methods to show the current status of the terrain (orthophotos, digital elevation models, technical maps, etc.) to the various thematic maps which relate to certain subjects or aspects and in some cases offer a specific interpretation of the terrain (geological and hydrological maps, project maps, etc).
+A GIS system can be used to manage a variety of digital geographic information: from the base maps, created using topographic and photogrammetric techniques to show the current status of the ground (orthophotos, digital elevation models, technical maps, etc.) to the various thematic maps focussing on specific aspects or subjects and in some cases offer a specific interpretation of the ground (geological and hydrological maps, project maps, etc).

-In view of the numerous disciplines involved and the sheer extent of the project area, a huge volume of data has been generated in the planning phases, and this can be expected to increase further during construction and operation.
+In view of the large number of subjects involved and the sheer extent of the project area, a huge volume of data has been generated in the planning phases, and this can be expected to further increase during construction and operation.

 In order to manage such an extensive geo-database, the BBT SE has decided to invest in a GIS system employing modern Web technologies and comprising a system of scaleable modules designed to meet the needs of the individual user.

-The Web GIS will enable all BBT SE units and employees involved in the Brenner Base Tunnel project:
+The Web GIS will enable all BBT SE units and employees involved in the Brenner Base Tunnel project to:

-The advantages offered by the GIS for internal working at the BBT SE include generally improved efficiency, access to continuously updated multidisciplinary information, and the provision of such information to third parties that do not have the specialist knowledge involved but are interested in georeferenced data on the Brenner Base Tunnel project.
+The advantages offered by the GIS tool for BBT SE’s internal activities include generally improved efficiency, access to continuously updated multidisciplinary information, integration of data of various kinds based on their geographical position, as well as the possibility to share such information to third parties that, although not having an in-depth knowledge of this field, are interested in georeferenced data on the project.